-- the trial is taking place in secondary care in the NHS and;
+- the trial is taking place at multiple secondary care sites in the NHS and;

 - the lead NHS R&D office is in England or Wales